Permissive Property Tax Exemptions

 Application forms to request a permissive property tax exemption are available at the following links or in hard copy at City Hall:

-To be considered for a permissive property tax exemption in 2020, completed applications along with all supporting documentation must be submitted to the Chief Financial Officer at City Hall no later than August 30th, 2019.
+To be considered for a permissive property tax exemption for the upcoming year, completed applications along with all supporting documentation must be submitted to the Chief Financial Officer at City Hall no later than August 30th of the current year.